DataDog/documentation/content/en/continuous_integration/setup_tests/junit_upload.md

 datadog-ci junit upload --service <service_name> <path> [<path> ...]
 {{< /code-block >}}

-You will need to specify a valid [Datadog API key][3] in the `DATADOG_API_KEY` environment variable, and the environment where tests were run (e.g. `local` when uploading results from a developer workstation, or `ci` when uploading them from a CI provider) in the `DD_ENV` environment variable.
+You will need to specify a valid [Datadog API key][3] in the `DATADOG_API_KEY` environment variable, and the environment where tests were run for example, `local` when uploading results from a developer workstation, or `ci` when uploading them from a CI provider) in the `DD_ENV` environment variable.
 For example:

 {{< code-block lang="bash" >}}
 DD_ENV=ci DATADOG_API_KEY=<api_key> datadog-ci junit upload \